By Pamela Doan

 While both he and Karen have degrees in animal science, they also grow corn to feed the cows, and so are keenly aware of what must be done.
 “The old way of farming, using tilling, leads to highly erodible land and we need to preserve soil,” he says.
 “Civilization depends on this, and we live off this.”

 Davenport says he would like to see a carbon tax in New York to encourage farmers to use techniques that keep CO2 in the soil.
 “I’ve seen the results,” he says.
 “As practices start to result in more profits, more farmers will do it.
 If it doesn’t get more screwed up than it is, we can keep ahead of it.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.